marles77/openbci-brainflow-lsl/README.md

 * Open BCI board channels such as EXG/EEG and AUX (accelerometer; if you want to use it, just uncomment line 13 in the settings file)
 * Triggers/markers from serial port connected to Arduino board, e.g. photosensors, switch etc. (an example of a simple sketch is included in ```trigger_photo.ino``` file)

-## Limitations
+## Limitations and known issues
-The script has been tested only on Windows with with Cyton + Dongle and Cyton + Daisy + Dongle, for now.
+The script has been tested only on Windows with Cyton + Dongle and Cyton + Daisy + Dongle, for now.
+Any feedback from tests performed on other platforms will be much appreciated.

 ## Acknowledgments
 This program is based on a script originally created by [@retiutut](https://github.com/OpenBCI/OpenBCI_GUI/tree/master/Networking-Test-Kit/LSL).
 I was also inspired by a similar project [OpenBCI_LSL](https://github.com/openbci-archive/OpenBCI_LSL)